Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Egypt does not currently offer specific tax incentives for data center construction or operation.
-Businesses should plan for standard corporate tax rates and the 14% VAT on equipment and services.
+Tax Advantage For Data Centers The current business climate does not offer specific tax incentives for data center investment or operations.
+Standard corporate tax laws apply, along with a 14% Value Added Tax (VAT) on most equipment and services.

 Natural Disaster Risk